gabrielac07/gabi_2025/navigation/sprint2.md

 <div class="container">
     <h2>Blog - Reflections on Big Ideas and Teaching</h2>
     <p>
-        This unit was in preparing me for the College Board exam and Project-Based Learning (PBL) through studying Big Ideas like variables, conditionals, and iteration.
-This is shown in this blog, where I posted links to all te hacks that I completed for every group, as well as my own lesson that shows understanding of what I did.
+        Overall, this project helped prepare me well for the College Board exam.
+In this unit, we learned about big idea 3, which included content like variables, conditionals, and iteration.
+My learning is shown in this blog, where I posted links to all the hacks that I completed for every group, as well as my own lesson that shows understanding of what I did.
+I went above and beyond on all the hacks and made sure I actually understood what we were learning.
     </p>

     <h2>Memory - Personal Highlight</h2>
     <p>
-        One of the key highlights from this sprint was our contribution on teaching many of the data types used in programming.
-We provided an explanation of the data type, such as a boolean or integer, and provided a simple example on how to use it.
-This was helpful in gaining a broad understanding of the data types so it can be applied in many ways.
+        One of the key highlights from this sprint was my contribution on teaching many of the data types used in programming.
+I covered tuples, dictionaries, sets, booleans, and none, as well as JSON implementation in code.
+I explained each one broadly before providing both a python and java example.
+This format was helpful in gaining a broad understanding of the data types so it can be applied in many ways.
     </p>

     <h2>Relevancy - Learning from Other Lessons</h2>
     <p>
-        Something that I learned from another lesson are mathematical operations and how they can be used in code.
-Another thing that I learned is how to use conditionals and how they control the flow of programs.
+        Something that I learned from another lesson are mathematical operations and how they can be used in code (lesson 3.3).
+Another thing that I learned is how to use conditionals and how they control the flow of programs (lesson 6.1).
+The lessons helped reinforce my understanding by discovering
     </p>

     <h2>Beyond Perfunctory - Personal Growth</h2>
     <p>
         I grew from this project by learning about the ways loops, lists, and more can be encorporated into javascript.
-This is shown in some of the javascript hacks that were assigned, and I learned from them.
+Python was already familiar to me, but Javascript was not.
+I used the javascript hacks that groups such as 3.1 and 3.7 used to learn more about java, as well as taking more time on learning the javascript examples that I built for my lesson.
     </p>
 </div>